 But fake news does not need to make money to be successful or worthwhile.
 Polarising the political debate, shutting people off from opposing views and making people view their fellow citizens as the enemy is enough.
 Money is just the cherry on top.

 To really fight fake news faith and trust in the media must be restored.
 The fragmentation of journalism in the online world has created a place for views, opinion and news from across the breadth of the political spectrum to find a place to influence the voting public.
 Sites are believed and read since they align with someone’s inherent political world view, regardless of how thorough or well thought through that reporting is.

 We will tackle this by building one site for trusted news.
-With no political angle, all viewpoints are accepted with the only editorial bias being for truthfulness and quality.
-Gathering and hosting news from diverse viewpoints, both from established publishers and independent experts and journalists, will make it easy for people to find news that they can trust once again.
-Our decentralised editorial review makes sure that articles are accurate, and fact checked.
+With no political angle, all viewpoints are accepted.
+There is only editorial bias for truthfulness and quality.
+Mogul News will gather and host news from both established publishers and independent experts/journalists.
+This will make it easy for people to find the news they can trust again.
+Our decentralised editorial review makes sure that articles are accurate, and fact-checked.
 We are building AI tools that will help identify what is fake news and what is not.

-One feature we will have which we are very excited for is how we are presenting two sides of the story.
+One of our features will present two sides of the story.
 We have been testing it and it has received a great reception.
 The idea is simple.
 Stories that take one view of events are put right beside stories that take another view.
 We have even introduced the concept into our newsletter.
 Last week we brought stories about Donald Trump’s trade war with China together, both for and against it.
 Our analytics revealed that people will click on both.
 They want to find out more, they do not want to limit themselves to one side of the debate.
 We will make it easier than ever to do this.

 Fake news is a problem.
 But there are solutions out there.
-By presenting all sides of a story, by being thoroughly fact checked, by bringing together opinion from all over the political spectrum and by transparent in how we do each of these things, Mogul News will be the solution to fake news.
+By presenting all sides of a story, by thoroughly fact-checking, and by being transparent in how we do each of these things, Mogul News will be the solution to fake news.